Guinea's future uncertain as coup leaders tighten grip on power | DW | 06.09.2021

 "We have dissolved the government and its institutions," Doumbouya, a former French foreign legionnaire, announced, adding that a transitional unity government would be installed soon.
 "We are going to rewrite the constitution together," he said in a televised speech, surrounded by heavily armed soldiers.

 According to DW sources, during his time in the French Foreign Legion until 2018, Doumbouya took part in missions in Afghanistan, Ivory Coast and the Central African Republic, among others.
-He knows the Malian military officer Assimi Goita, who ousted President Ibrahim Boubacar Keita from power in 2020 and has himself been interim head of state of Mali since a second coup in May 2021.
+He knows the Malian military officer Assimi Goita, who overthrew the democratically elected President Ibrahim Boubacar Keita from power in 2020 and has himself been interim head of state of Mali since a second coup in May.

-He told DW that at the start coups always get condemned.
+He told DW that at the start, coups are always condemned.
 "Then the coup plotters promise democracy, development and free and transparent elections.
 And then the international community calms down," he said.

-Sidibé mentioned as examples recent military takeovers in Mali, Chad and other places on the continent.
+As examples, Sidibe mentioned recent military takeovers in Mali, Chad and other countries on the continent.

 Alpha Conde came to power in 2010, after the country's first-ever democratic elections.
 Shortly after being sworn in, he survived an assassination attempt on his life.
 For a while Guineans placed high expectations on the former opposition politician.

-Kojo Asante, director for Advocacy and Policy Engagement at Ghana Center for Democratic Development (CDD-Ghana), agrees.
+Kojo Asante, director for advocacy and policy engagement at Ghana Center for Democratic Development, agrees.
 He rejected rumors that foreign interests may be at play in the coup.

-"I will not be in a hurry to put this at the doorstep of foreign powers or other external forces because there have been a lot of issues that have happened in Guinea," he told DW, explaining: "We went through almost one year of serious violence, leading up to the election and postelection.
+"I will not be in a hurry to put this at the doorstep of foreign powers or other external forces because there have been a lot of issues that have happened in Guinea," he told DW.
+"We went through almost one year of serious violence, leading up to the election and post-election.
 Almost a hundred people died.
 So, this is a country that has been going through turmoil for a while."